 to be archived, as LightDB will not finally shut down until all of these have been

 archived.
-If there is a backlog exceeding archive_ready_warning
+If there is a backlog exceeding archive_ready_warning WAL files,

 ltcluster will emit a warning before attempting to perform a switchover; you can also check

-manually with ltcluster node check --archive-ready
+manually with ltcluster node check --archive-ready.

-Finally, consider executing ltcluster standby switchover
+Finally, consider executing ltcluster standby switchover with the

-option; this will perform any necessary checks and inform you about
+--dry-run option; this will perform any necessary checks and inform you about

 success/failure, and stop before the first actual command is run (which would be the shutdown of the